kellannd/langsam418-vr/README.md

-# University of Cincinnati Langsam Room 411 VR Model
+# University of Cincinnati Langsam Room 411 Virtual Reality Model

 ## Motivation
 We wanted to create a version of a classroom that aimed to promote a stress-free environment with use of warm and fun colors, comfortable chairs, flexible layout, plants, arcade style game machines, and more.
 We added interactions to stimulate a realistic environment with interactable